Unity-Technologies/com.unity.multiplayer.docs/tools/profiler.md

 For this article, we will only focus on bandwidth profiling.
 You can find the official profiler documentation for CPU [here](https://docs.unity3d.com/Manual/ProfilerCPU.html).

-Regarding latency, it is a whole topic in itself, but remember that we are talking about the time taken for sending a packet here, not the network latency.
+Regarding latency, it's a whole topic in itself, but remember that we are talking about the time taken for sending a packet here, not the network latency.
 Thus, a simple StopWatch on your serialization and compression algorithms should be sufficient to measure the CPU latency you are introducing here.

 ## Prerequisites